This post may contain affiliate links, meaning I may earn a small commission at no cost to you if you make a purchase through the links.

 During my birthday weekend, my husband and I decided to have a road trip and spend it exploring the southern region.
 I have always wanted to check out the Illinois version of the Garden of The Gods (the original is in Colorado) so I was so excited about this trip.

-It ended up to be an awesome birthday weekend.
+It ended up being an awesome birthday weekend.
 The Shawnee National Forest has more to offer than just the Garden of The Gods.
 And to top it all, we even managed to stay under our budget, you can do it too.

 So let’s dive in on how you can have a fun frugal weekend in Southern Illinois, particularly in the Shawnee National Forest.